-GREEN BAY, Wis. - The life of a shelter dog can sometimes be isolating and lonely.
-But a Green Bay police officer is giving some the opportunity to get out on the town - and hopefully find a "furever" home.
+GREEN BAY, Wis. - The life of a shelter dog can be isolating and lonely, but a Green Bay police officer is giving some the opportunity to get out on the town to hopefully find a "furever" home.

 "It's good for [people] to see how well-behaved they are and how 'lovey' they are," said Officer Zwicky.